If you’ve ever suffered from sciatic pain or known someone who has, then you may understand how truly debilitating this condition can be.

 Trauma or injury

-Spondylolisthesis – A vertebra may slip over an adjacent vertebra which results in spinal root nerve compression and sciatic pain.
+Spondylolisthesis – A vertebra may slip over an adjacent vertebra, resulting in spinal root nerve compression and sciatic pain.

 Tumours